 Resilience ‘here and now’

-Major shocks pose a risk to well-being of households and vulnerable groups ‘here and now’.
-Will households be able to subsist.?
-How large are the vulnerable groups who will be the first to suffer the consequences of a major shock?
-Vulnerable groups are those with low education levels, the unemployed, self-employed, low-income low-wealth households and people with long-term health problems.
+A major shock would jeopardise the well-being of households and vulnerable groups ‘here and now’.
+Would people still be able to maintain their livelihood?
+How large are the vulnerable groups that would be hit first and hardest by a shock?
+Vulnerable groups include people with a level of educational attainment no higher than primary education, VMBO or MBO-1, the unemployed, the self-employed and people with health problems.

 Resilience of well-being 'here and now'